-Diabetic macular edema (DME) is the leading cause for loss of visual acuity in diabetic patients.1DME may occur as a result of diffuse leakage of retinal vascular structure in macula or focal leakage of micro aneurysms.
-The DME pathogenesis includes an increase in inflammatory cytokines such as interleukin-6 and interleukin-8, vascular endothelial growth factor (VEGF) and prostaglandins in ocular fluids ^[2,3].Current practice indicates that intravitreal anti-VEGF therapies have been proven to be efficacious regarding central macular thickness reduction and visual gain.4-6 Nevertheless, not all of the patients respond to anti-VEGF treatment.
-Corticosteroids, which block VEGF, inflammatory cytokines and prostaglandins, have anti-inflammatory, antiangiogenic and anti-permeability effects.^{7,8} Due to these effects, corticosteroids can be good option for DME treatment.
+Diabetic macular edema (DME) is the leading cause for visual acuity lost in diabetic patients.
+DME may occur as a result of diffuse leakage of retinal vascular structure in macular or focal leakage of micro aneurysms.
+The pathogenesis of DME are an increase in inflammatory cytokines such as interleukin-6 and interleukin-8, vascular endothelial growth factor (VEGF) and prostaglandins in ocular fluids [2,3].
+Current practice indicates that intravitreal anti-VEGF therapies have been proven to be efficacious in terms of central macular thickness reduction and visual gain.4-6 Nevertheless, not all of the patients respond to anti-VEGF treatment.
+Corticosteroids which are blocking VEGF, inflammatory cytokines and prostaglandins have anti-inflammatory, anti-angiogenic and anti-permeability effects.^{7,8} Due to these effects, corticosteroids can be good options for treatment of DME.

-Triamcinolone have been used in DME treatment .
-Although intravitreal triamcinolone was shown to improve anatomical and functional outcomes, its usage decreased because of safety concerns.^{9,10}
+Triamcinolone had been used in treatment of DME.
+Although intravitreal triamcinolone had been shown to result in improved anatomical and functional outcomes, its usage decreased because of safety concerns.
+9,10

-Dexamethasone implant (Ozurdex; Allergan Inc, Irvine, CA) is a sustained-release drug delivery system approved by FDA for DME treatment.^{11,12} Dexamethasone implant has 6-folds stronger effects than intravitreal triamcinolone acetonide.12
+Dexamethasone implant (Ozurdex; Allergan Inc, Irvine, CA) is a sustained-release drug delivery system approved by FDA for treatment of DME.^{11,12} Dexamethasone implant has six time stronger effects than intravitreal triamcinolone acetonide.12